“The bigger the lies, the more people will tend to believe them”

-For many years, NITV did not sell the CVSA to the private sector, such as private investigators, etc. NITV did not want to risk lawsuits that the private sector would file against NITV when they realized the CVSA and training were only about a coin toss for accuracy.
+For many years, NITV did not sell the CVSA to the private sector, such as private investigators, etc. Nitv claimed they did not want criminals to buy it and use it against law enforcement.
+The truth really seems to be that NITV did not want to risk lawsuits that the private sector would file against NITV when they realized the CVSA and training were only about a coin toss for accuracy.
 People in the private sector would sue NITV because they had used their OWN money to pay for the CVSA equipment and training.
 NITV knew law enforcement buyers/users of CVSA would never risk exposing themselves to lawsuits because law enforcement had used CVSA in criminal cases and because of poor CVSA accuracy certainly have had to falsely accuse many, many people based on the inaccurate CVSA results.
 About 2008, NITV started to sell their gadgets to the private sector because of CVSA sales had decreased dramatically and had become an embarrassment because the word was spreading that CVSA was not accurate for lie detection.
 In 2016, before NITV will send a person literature, they want the people to fill out a form.
 That is very insulting to a customer.
 NITV also wants all clients to sign a release PROMISING not to sue NITV for any reasons if they buy a CVSA and get trained.
 Again, just like using the “recertification” gimmicks to protect themselves from lawsuits, now NITV wants customers to sign a Release to further protect themselves from costly lawsuits.
 According to various sources, NITV still has NOT paid the $700,000 judgement against them from a lawsuit lost by another seller of a so-called “voice lie detector”.

 By following the NITV website, NITV appears to have a constant turnover of upper management and staff that seems much more than normal.
 One sales gimmick by NITV is only to hire former high level law enforcement, such as captains, lieutenants, etc. One could easily conclude those high level ex-police are hired to convince their fellow law enforcement officers to buy CVSA.
 There is a old rule in law enforcement: cops don’t lie to other cops.
-By having ex-high level police as salesmen, NITV’s untrue and/or exaggerated claims to other departments about CVSA were taken as facts by law enforcement who later bought CVSA, training and “recertification fees”.
-That proved very disastrous for law enforcement, their cases, the innocent people who flunked the CVSA tests and were falsely accused of a crime.
-Plus, new victims of crimes by criminals who had been accused of a crime, passed a CVSA test, they were released and later committed new crimes.
+By having ex-high level police as salesmen, NITV’s untrue and/or exaggerated claims to other departments about CVSA were taken as facts by law enforcement who later bought CVSA, training and “recertification fees” for life.
+That has proved very disastrous for law enforcement, their cases, the innocent people who flunked the CVSA tests and were falsely accused of a crime.
+Plus, criminals who had been accused of a crime, who passed a CVSA test, they were released and later committed new crimes.

 For the past 25 years, NITV has used the U.S. Federal Government symbol of the American Bald Eagle as the symbol for NITV.
 Many times people told us they thought NITV was part of the federal government.
 Some told us they bought the CVSA because they thought NITV was part of the government.
 More deception attempted by NITV.